wp-plugins/mainwp-child/readme.txt

 == Changelog ==

 = 0.29.10 =
-* Fixed: Admin not accessible with invalid upload directory
+* Fixed Admin not accessible with invalid upload directory
 * Added new hooks for upcoming extensions

 = 0.29.9 =